Libčice nad Vltavou

 Libčice nad Vltavou (Libschitz an der Moldau) is a town in Prague-West District in the Central Bohemian Region of the Czech Republic.
 It has about 3,600 inhabitants.
+The town is located on the Vltava River in the Prague Plateau.

 Etymology

 The name Libčice is derived from the old personal Slavic name Lubek (Ľúbek, Líbek), meaning "the village of Lubek's people".
 The personal name itself was derived from the adjective ľúbý, libý, meaning 'nice' or 'pleasant' in Old Czech.
-The attribute nad Vltavou ("upon the Vltava") refers to its location near the river.
+The suffix nad Vltavou ('upon the Vltava') refers to its location near this river.
 The name first appeared as Lubcice in a Latin text.

 Geography

 Libčice nad Vltavou is located about 9 km north of Prague.
 It lies in the Prague Plateau.
 The highest point is at 313 m above sea level.
-The town is situated on the left bank of the Vltava River, in a meander of the river.
+The town is situated on the left bank of the Vltava River, in a meander of this river.

 History

-The first written mention of Libčice (originally called Libšice) is in a foundation deed of the Břevnov Monastery from 993, when Duke Boleslaus II donated the village to the monastery.
-In 1850, the railway was built and the village became subsequently industrialized.
+The first written mention of Libčice (initially called Libšice) is in a foundation deed of the Břevnov Monastery from 993, when Duke Boleslaus II donated the village to the monastery.
+In 1850, the railway was built and the village became subsequently industrialised.

 The name Libšice was used until 1924.
 In that year, the neighbouring municipalities of Libšice, Letky and Chejnov were merged into one municipality and under the name Libčice nad Vltavou promoted to a market town.
 In 1948, it was promoted to a town.